 Give yourself permission to ask for help from others—or to tap your favorite bakery or prepared-foods deli.
 If you aren’t fond of making desserts or rolls, find a great bakery or a talented friend.

 Always start the party with a clean sink and an empty dishwasher and a trash can in the kitchen.
 Nothing is worse than having to take out the garbage in the middle of a party, and the sink and dishwasher are great places to hide dirty dishes.

 Set the table early.

 For sit-down functions, set the table a day or two ahead of time, then cover it with a sheet.
 For a grazing party, make sure the platters you will use will fit on the table.
 Do a dry run with empty serving platters, arranging them in a pleasing manner, then mark the spots with sticky notes.
 This serves two functions: you know that the serving pieces will fit and when someone asks, “May I help you with something?” you can smile and say, “Would you please put this on the table where the note is?”

 If you have lots of drinks to cool and a full fridge, fill your washing machine with ice the morning of the party and chill in there.
 Bring drinks out as you need them.
 The washing machine will drain as the ice melts, and you won’t have to stock coolers all night or empty all the melted ice the next day!
 (This works with front loaders too.)

 Keep food at the optimal temperature.

 To keep dips cold, slice off the top from a round loaf of bread and remove the inside of the bread, leaving a 3/4-inch shell.
 Put the round in a freezer bag and freeze.
-The day of the party, pour the dip into the frozen bread round.
+On the day of the party, pour the dip into the frozen bread round.
 It will keep the dip cold for 4 to 6 hours.
-To keep items like meatballs or mulled cider warm, put your slow cooker to work, on the “warm” setting.
+To keep items like meatballs or mulled cider warm, put your slow cooker to work, in the “warm” setting.